 The LSAT is a half-day standardized test required for admission to all ABA-approved law schools, most Canadian law schools and many non-ABA-approved law schools.
 It provides a standard measure of acquired reading and verbal reasoning skills that law schools can use as one of several factors in assessing applicants.
-The test is administered four times a year at hundreds of locations around the world.
+The test is administered multiple times a year at hundreds of locations around the world.

 Many law schools require that the LSAT be taken by December for admission the following fall.
 However, taking the test earlier — in June or October — is often advised.

 Taking a free, timed, practice LSAT is always a good idea so that a benchmark score is available to help determine preparedness for the actual test.
 The key to success on the LSAT is preparation.
 Self-disciplined applicants may decide to self-study.
 Others might consider an LSAT preparation course.
 Testing dates and practice tests can be found on the Law School Admission Council website.